KSlaughter0929/Hello-World/README.md

 Hello

 I like doing carpentry work and video games.
-CUrrently in the Army as a 25N
+Currently in the Army as a 25N